MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency: Method

 \section{Method}

-We introduce \textbf{MultI-Reward cOnditioning Pretraining (\mname)}, a framework for conditional image generation that incorporates multiple reward signals directly into the pretraining phase.
+We introduce \textbf{MultI-Reward cOnditioning Pretraining (\mname)}, a framework for conditional image generation that incorporates multiple reward signals directly into the pretraining phase (see Figure~\ref{fig:miro_training_pipeline} in the Supplementary Material for a detailed diagram).
 Our key insight is that by conditioning the generative model on explicit reward scores during training, we can preserve the full spectrum of quality levels while enabling fine-grained control over multiple objectives at inference time.
 This approach eliminates the need for separate alignment stages~\citep{dpok} while providing unprecedented flexibility in reward trade-offs.

 \paragraph{Method Overview}